Messier 3

-Messier 3 (M3; also NGC 5272) is a globular cluster of stars in the northern constellation of Canes Venatici.
+Messier 3 (M3; also NGC 5272) is a globular cluster located 33.9 thousand light years from Earth in the northern constellation of Canes Venatici.
+It is one of the largest and brightest globular clusters discovered with around 500,000 stars.

 Discovery

 It was discovered on May 3, 1764, and was the first Messier object to be discovered by Charles Messier himself.
 Messier originally mistook the object for a nebula without stars.
 This mistake was corrected after the stars were resolved by William Herschel around 1784.
 Since then, it has become one of the best-studied globular clusters.
 Identification of the cluster's unusually large variable star population was begun in 1913 by American astronomer Solon Irving Bailey and new variable members continue to be identified up through 2004.

 Visibility

 Many amateur astronomers consider it one of the finest northern globular clusters, following only Messier 13.
 M3 has an apparent magnitude of 6.2, making it a difficult naked eye target even with dark conditions with averted vision.
 However, with a moderate-sized telescope, the cluster can be seen as a cloudy smudge even in severely light-polluted skies, and can be further defined in darker conditions.
 It can be found by looking almost exactly halfway along the north-west line that would join Arcturus (α Boötis) to Cor Caroli (α Canum Venaticorum).
 Using a telescope with a 25 cm aperture, the cluster has a bright core with a diameter of about 6 arcminutes and spans a total of double that.